Z-ajamy/alx-low_level_programming/0x0A-argc_argv/README.md

-prints the name of the program
+print the number of arguments passed to the program